The US military is using ‘isolation in motion’ to protect crews on its biggest planes from the coronavirus

 - Visit Business Insider’s homepage for more stories.

-A 60-day stop-movement order from the Pentagon in late March, meant to help stem the spread of the coronavirus, threw the lives of many US military personnel into uncertainty, as it kept them from leaving for or returning from deployment or from traveling to new duty stations.
+A 60-day stop-movement order from the Pentagon in late March, meant to help stem the spread of the coronavirus, threw the lives of many US military personnel into uncertainty, keeping them from leaving for or returning from deployment or from traveling to new duty stations.

-But the military remains a vital part of the US government’s response to the pandemic, of which its mobility element, the air component in particular, has been a major part.
+But the military remains a vital to the US government’s response to the pandemic, of which its mobility element, the air component in particular, has been a major part.

 “There are critical missions that cannot stop,” Air Force Chief of Staff Gen. David Goldfein, the service’s top uniformed officer, said last week.
 “I don’t believe that we’re going to get any relief, nor should we expect any relief, on the global mobility [mission].”

-Transportation Command, which manages that mobility mission, has seen “a reduction in movements” as a result of that order, Army Gen. Stephen Lyons, head of that command, told reporters on March 31.
+Transportation Command, which manages that mobility mission, has seen “a reduction in movements” because of that order, Army Gen. Stephen Lyons, head of Transcom, told reporters on March 31.
 “But we are also seeing a necessity to continue to operate for mission-essential tasks and operations.”

 Operations by Air Mobility Command, Transcom’s air component, are “consistent” with the those priorities, Lt.
 Gen. Jon Thomas, AMC’s deputy commander, told reporters on April 3.